Prankster or visionary? Curator Joanna looks at Rocket Mail inventor and his early experiments.

 Zucker claimed that ‘negotiations were carried out with the Post Office on my behalf’, however, there is no record of any correspondence.
 The GPO informed the Home Office in January 1935 that ‘the scientific development of rocket conveyance is of less importance to Herr Zucker and Herr Dombrowsky that the manufacture of philatelic curiosities.’

-Explore other unusual and even bizarre methods or delivering mail in our Discovery Room.
+Explore other unusual and even bizarre methods or delivering mail in our Archive.

 – Joanna Espin, Curator